 When you walk into an interview ready in this way, you’ll already be on the front foot.
 As you may know, body language counts for a lot of the message that is received by people you meet.
 So make sure you have good posture, a dry, non-crushing handshake and make eye contact with all the interviewers.
 Try not to cross arms or legs.
 Keep open stances when sitting and standing.
 Show you are listening by eye contact, nodding, and verbal acknowledgements.

-Put this altogether and you will impress people.
+Put this all together and you will impress people.
 As long as the content of what you say is good….more on that later!